Medium/opensource/README.md

 Hello, External Person!

 We at Obvious are eager to work with you.
 For small changes &mdash;
-little bugfixes, correcting typos, and the like &mdash;, please just submit pull requests to any of our projects.
+little bugfixes, correcting typos, and the like &mdash; please just submit pull requests to any of our projects.
 For larger changes, though, we have to ask you to jump through a little hoop.